Wortley Hall: History

 The Hall was significantly remodelled by Giacomo Leoni in 1742–46 and the East Wing added in 1757–61 for Sir Edward Wortley Montagu, MP and Ambassador to the Ottoman Empire who died in 1761.
 The builder of this section was John Platt of Rotherham.

 Montagu left the Wortley Hall estate to his daughter Mary.
-In 1735 she had eloped with John Stuart, 3rd Earl of Bute, who later became Prime Minister.
+In 1735 she had eloped with John Stuart, 3rd Earl of Bute, who later became prime minister.
 From her it passed in 1794 to their son, Colonel James Archibald Stuart (1747–1818), who added the surname Wortley to his own and later also added Mackenzie.
 He left the estate to his son Colonel James Archibald Stuart-Wortley-Mackenzie (1776–1845) who was one of the two MPs for Yorkshire from 1818 to 1826, when he was created Baron Wharncliffe.

 Edward Montagu-Stuart-Wortley-Mackenzie, 3rd Baron Wharncliffe was created Earl of Wharncliffe in 1876.
 The Hall was the seat of the Earls of Wharncliffe until the Second World War, when it was used by the British Army, after which its structural condition deteriorated.

 In 1950, a group of local trade union activists identified the hall as a possible educational and holiday centre, and established a co-operative which succeeded in purchasing the hall for those purposes.
 It was formally opened on 5 May 1951.

+In popular culture

 In 1980, the hall was used as the setting of the country estate in the Ken Loach TV film The Gamekeeper.

 The hall was highlighted in series six, episode 12 of Great British Railway Journeys by Michael Portillo on BBC Two on 20 January 2015.
 Michael Portillo described its current role, met the general manager and stayed the night.
 He showed the links to trade unionism.